- Information Collected and How it is Used (Sec. A)

-- A Special Note for Parents Concerning Privacy (Sec.
-G)
+- A Special Note for Parents (Sec.
+H)

 Section A: Information Collected and How it is Used

-1. The Internet Protocol (IP) address and domain name used.
-The IP address is a numerical identifier assigned either to your internet service or directly to your computer.
-We use the IP address to direct internet traffic to you.
-This address can be translated to determine the domain name of your service provider (e.g., abc-company.com, xyz-school.edu, and so on);
+- Your IP address, which is an identifier assigned either to your internet service or directly to your computer.
+We use the IP address to direct internet traffic to you;

-4. The web pages or services you accessed at this site; and
+- The pages or services you accessed; and

-The information we automatically collect or store is used by us only for the purpose of improving the content of our web services and to help us understand how people are using our services so that we may continually improve the performance, suitability and usefulness of our websites to you, our customers and potential customers.
+The information we automatically collect or store is used by us only for improving the content of our site services and to help us understand how people are using our services so that we may continually improve the performance, suitability and usefulness of our sites to you, our customers and potential customers.

-3. Information volunteered during your registration on one of our websites; and
+- Information volunteered during your registration on our site; and

 4IMPRINT, like many internet and catalog retailers, employs other companies and individuals to perform specific functions on our behalf.
 Examples include fulfilling orders, delivery of packages, mail and e-mail, address hygiene, credit card processing services, research that improves the quality of services or offers provided to you, or performing a credit check if requested as part of your order.
 These providers have access to the information that they require to perform their functions but are strictly forbidden from using it for any other purposes.
 You may, however, “opt-out” of this use of your volunteered information at any time, but doing so may impair our ability to provide you with proper service and to process your orders (see Sec.
 K).